 The pit box serves as a Verizon IndyCar Series team’s race day headquarters.
 Typically the race engineer, race strategist and data acquisition engineer sit atop the pit box to continually monitor all incoming information and determine the race strategy, while a Honda or Chevrolet engineer is located in the back of the pit box overseeing the engine performance.

-1. Flat-screen monitors on top display the current weather and upcoming forecasts, timing & scoring data, the television broadcast and the car’s telemetry.
+1. Flat-screen monitors on top display the current weather and upcoming forecasts, timing and scoring data, the television broadcast and the car’s telemetry.

 2. Monitors are placed on the back of the pit box for monitoring the engine.